act-rules/act-rules.github.io/_drafts/SC1-2-2-audio-captions.md

 ### Applicability

-The rule applies to any [non-streaming][] audio element [audible on the page][].
+The rule applies to any [non-streaming][] `audio` element [audible on the page][].

 ### Expectation

-The auditory information of each test target is available through a caption, or through a [text transcript][] that is available either on the page or through a link (or some other mechanism).
+The auditory information of each test target is available through a caption, or through a [text transcript][] that is available either on the page or through a link.

 ## Assumptions